tonymedrano/es6-systemjs/README.md

 # es6-systemjs
-Developing Javascript Apps with SystemJS on a quick start environment
+Developing with Javascript ES2015 (Starter project) using SystemJS & Traceur environment.

+# Setting

+npm i and run it on favorite server.